 - avoidance of targeting keywords that are too generic and avoidance of ‘broad match’ keywords

 - analysis of competitor campaigns to identify opportunities

 - understanding the financial model of Google Ads so that they are profitable

-- time.
+- time and effort.
 Those looking for a quick fix will waste a lot of money or get few conversions!

-Statistics underpin Google Ads.
+Statistics underpin success with Google Ads.
 The development of ads over time is critical to success.
 Gaining statistical confidence with changes to eventually achieve very high conversion rates requires significant time, particularly with modest visitor numbers.
-Mark believes there is a huge opportunity for many businesses with Google Ads, particularly as so many ad campaigns are poor.
+Mark believes there is a huge opportunity for many small businesses with Google Ads, particularly as so many ad campaigns are poor.
 While poor ad campaigns make money for Google, Google’s reputation depends on the system delivering good results for users.
 Google rewards those who implement its ads well.
-Mark has been able to achieve conversion rates of 50% or more from successful campaigns.